 Contrary to the tweet – and those of us who crave Star Trek sci-fi – everyone does not want to move in warp speed,

-cup of coffee to enjoy with good conversation; body conscious millennial bikers in search of healthy food watering
+of coffee to enjoy with good conversation; body conscious millennial bikers in search of healthy food watering holes

-holes while on the cycling tour; a whole new young breed of social justice activists with minds set on mission, who
+while on the cycling tour; a whole new young breed of social justice activists with minds set on mission, who just want

-just want to take a deep breath, put down their phones and join this life.
-These are the patrons of Kumbaya on the
+to take a deep breath, put down their phones and join this life.
+These are the patrons of Kumbaya on the Shore.
+Yes, a

-Shore.
-Yes, a tv or two and tech docking stations for the boomers, bikers and young breeds are essential –
+tv or two and tech docking stations for the boomers, bikers and young breeds are essential – everybody needs to

-everybody needs to catch up with the rest of the world at some point.
-But, Kumbaya’s goal is to facilitate human to
+catch up with the rest of the world at some point.
+But, Kumbaya’s goal is to facilitate human to human relationships in